 My new-home warranty had no fees at all, and the vendor that originally completed the work fixed the problem each time.
 Both are good features you won’t get with a resale-home warranty.

 Choice Home Warranty offers one of the most comprehensive, flexible, and affordable home warranties on the market.
 It provides 24/7 service, so you never have to pay for a covered home repair again.
 You can get a free quote here.

 Warranties Are Not the Same With Resale Homes

 I don’t recommend resale-home warranties in most cases.
-They are sold by special warranty companies that make it expensive and difficult to get things fixed in a timely fashion.
+They’re sold by special warranty companies that make it expensive and difficult to get things fixed in a timely fashion.
 Often, these warranties charge you a service-call fee, and you can’t fix the issues with just one service call.
-In rare cases, home warranties end up working out perfectly and saving the homeowner money, but usually they’re a major hassle and you’re lucky to break even.
+In rare cases, home warranties end up working out perfectly and saving the homeowner money, but they’re usually a major hassle and you’re lucky to break even.

 “For homeowners, a home warranty can be a blessing or a curse, depending on the providers,” says Ben Mizes, CEO of Clever Real Estate.
 “As they almost exclusively subcontract, some home warranty providers hire the cheapest contractors and take a long time to fix problems.
 On the other hand, some companies are dedicated to helping homeowners, using vetted contractors and sending them out ASAP to deal with problems.”